microteq/whatsigram_messenger/README.md

 # Home Assistant Whatsigram Messenger
 **Sending messages from Home Assistant to Whatsapp, Signal or Telegram.**

 The Whatsigram Messenger is an integration for Home assistant allowing you to send messages, notifications or alerts to your preferred messenger on your mobile phone.
-Whatsigram can send messeges to the Whatsapp, Signal or Telegram App using the free CallMeBot service.
+Whatsigram can send messeges to your Whatsapp, Signal or Telegram App using the free CallMeBot service.
 <br />
 <br />

 ## Features
-- Send WhatsApp, Signal or Telegram messages directly from Home Assistant.
+- Send Home Assistant alerts, notifications and messaged to your WhatsApp, Signal or Telegram App on your mobile phone.
 - UI-based configuration for easy setup.
 - Backward compatibility with YAML configuration.
 - Supports sending messages to multiple recipients.